zephyrproject-rtos/zephyr/doc/reference/kernel/other/float.rst

 RISCV architecture
 ------------------

-On the RISCV architecture, the kernel simply treats all thread as an FPU user if CONFIG_FLOAT and CONFIG_FP_SHARING selected.
-This may lead to performance problems need to be optimized, that only if a thread is tagged as an FPU user, the kernel should to save or restore its FP context during thread context switching.
+On the RISCV architecture, the kernel treats all threads as an FPU user if :option:`CONFIG_FLOAT` and :option:`CONFIG_FP_SHARING` are selected.
+This may lead to performance problems because the FP registers will be saved and restored on every thread context switch.

-An extra 132 bytes (4 x 32 single precesion + fscr)
-or 260 bytes (8 x 32 double precesion + fscr) of stack space is required to load and store floating point registers.
+In an optimized implementation, the kernel should only save and restore FP registers on a thread context switch if the thread is tagged as an FPU user.
+An extra 132 bytes (4 x 32 single precision + fscr) or 260 bytes (8 x 32 double precision + fscr) of stack space is required to load and store floating point registers.

 Implementation